 Sick of the errors in the new iOS 6 Maps app?
-Consider adding or updating OpenStreetMap (OSM) data.
-OSM is a crowd-sourced world map, think wikipedia for maps, that can easily be edited once you create a free account on their website.
-OSM is one of the data sources used for generating what you see in the iOS 6 Map app.
+OpenStreetMap (OSM) is one of the data sources used for generating what you see in the iOS 6 Map app.
+OSM is a crowd-sourced world map.
+Think wikipedia for maps.
+OSM can easily be edited once you create a free account on their website.

-Empowering a community to contribute and modify open data helps systems dependent on that data to mature and also helps create educated citizens.
-Google provides tools for users of their systems to improve their dataset, now with Apple’s decision to no longer license Google data in such a high profile application the onus is on Apple to do similar.
+Empowering a community to contribute map data helps improve systems dependent on that data and encourages citizens to educate themselves about the world around them.
+Google provides tools for users of their systems to improve their dataset.
+With Apple’s decision to no longer license Google data in such a high profile application the onus is on Apple to do similar.
 The difference in the end between improving the datasets driving Google Maps and OpenStreetMap is that the latter remains open while Google data belongs to Google.

 The outcry from end users and technology journalists regarding the iOS 6 Maps app is a unique opportunity to discuss the value of open data and the importance of geographic information systems in our daily lives.
 I hope you take this moment to read a bit about why OpenStreetMap exists and, if you dare, try editing the world in your pocket.